Finnmark Plateau North – South Skiing Expedition. 16 days

 The Finnmark Plateau – the name alone brings to mind images of grand nature and magnificent experiences for many European adventurers.
 The endless rolling terrain, the Northern Lights and the silence will always make a deep and lasting impression on those who see it.

-This is the long way across the Finnmark Plateau at the coldest time of the year.
-The low temperatures, the changing snow conditions, the few hours of daylight and no other people in sight makes this an Arctic challenge for the true adventurers and explorers.
+This is the long way across the Finnmark Plateau!
+There is no other way of saying this: This is a real expedition.
+The time spent outside, the nature we ski through and the fact that there is no other people in sight makes this an Arctic challenge for the true adventurers and explorers.

 -And the reward; images of magnificent untouched nature forever burned into your memory, the indescribable Arctic light, a relaxed mind and the rewarding feeling of having done one of the toughest Arctic challenges available in mainland Scandinavia.

-Warning: An adventure like this can be adictive.
+Warning: An adventure like this can be addictive.

 With this tour you get the opportunity to test yourself and your equipment.
 You can gain valuable expedition experience before going to Greenland, Antarctica or to the North Pole.
-The program is 17 days and starts around mid-February.
+The program is 16 days and depending on year we start around mid-February.
 This is the coldest period of the year and the light is stunning.
+Trips later in the winter will have longer days and milder weather.

 If you have no other expedition or tour plans, this tour has so much to offer in itself.
 Your mind changes mode when you are out beyond 8 or 9 days without contact with civilization.
 The white landscape, the silence and the meditative motions of cross country skiing will give you plenty of time to reflect, philosophise and day dream along the way.
 Many people find themselves in a very balanced, relaxed and harmonic state of mind after a trip like this.